joekleinsorge/blog/README.md

 ## CI/CD

-Any changes to the `main` branch, will trigger netlify to build and publish the commit.
+Any changes to the `main` branch, will trigger Netlify to build and publish the commit.

 The address of the deployed site is: https://JoeyKleinsorge.com/